thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 where *"amp"* is the component name that will be printed by the logger tool.
-Amplifier's UUID value and its name is stored in the ldc file deployed on the target system and used by the logger to resolve and print the name of component.
-The only thing required to "teach" the logger new component's name is update of the ldc file along with the FW binary on the target system.
+Amplifier's UUID value and its name is stored in the ldc file deployed on the target system and is used by the logger to resolve and print the name of the component.
+The only thing required to "teach" the logger the new component's name is to update the ldc file along with the FW binary on the target system.
 No tool recompilation is required.

 Basic Component API
 ===================

-Create a folder for your component source code in *src/audio*, such as *src/audio/amp* and create a new *amp.c* file inside.
+Create a folder for your component source code in *src/audio*, such as *src/audio/amp*, and create a new *amp.c* file inside.

-Declare the basic required part of the API for your component using ``struct comp_driver`` in *amp.c* (to learn more about component instances, or devices, and their drivers, refer to :ref:`apps-component-overview` and :ref:`component-api`).
+Declare the basic required part of the API for your component using ``struct comp_driver`` in *amp.c*.
+To learn more about component instances, or devices, and their drivers, refer to :ref:`apps-component-overview` and :ref:`component-api`.

 .. code-block:: c